-Creamy One Pot Pasta with Tomato and Mascarpone Sauce is simple to pull together, but big on flavor.
-Mixing silky mascarpone cheese with rich tomato marinara creates the ultimate creamy veggie pasta recipe.
+Creamy One Pot Pasta with Tomato and Mascarpone Sauce is big on flavor and ready in 35 minutes.
+Penne pasta and silky mascarpone cheese in a rich tomato marinara creates the ultimate creamy veggie pasta recipe.
 Share with Vegetarian Kale Caesar Salad to complete the meal.
 This recipe is vegetarian.

 We’ve Nora Singley to thank for bringing us the genius of one pot pasta via Martha Stewart Living in 2013 (Food52).
 It was a revelation in my cooking years ago.

 Although this recipe for tomato and mascarpone sauce pasta strays from the original one pot pasta recipe, I was inspired by Nora’s simple method and applied it here.

 - easy to pull together in about 35 minutes

 - made in one pot

 - easily gluten free

 If you love hearty Pasta Recipes, then you’ll enjoy this one pot pasta.